 - 1. The assignment of a take-home vehicle is a privilege and not a fringe benefit or employment right.
 It is subject to revocation at any time, without cause, by the Chief of Police or his designee. - 2.
-Eligible Officers must live within 5 miles of the City of Decatur corporate limits, in a county in which Decatur Police Officers have full arrest powers, in order to remain eligible for such vehicle assignment. - 3.
+Eligible personnel must live within 5 miles of the City of Decatur corporate limits, or have special approval by the Chief of Police to exceed the 5-mile rule. - 3.
 Residency outside of the City Limits will be mapped by the Planning Department to determine distance to the Corporate Limits. - 4.
-The Chief of Police or his designee will determine the number of vehicles available for the take home program and the eligibility of an Officer.
+The Chief of Police or his designee will determine the eligibility of an employee.
 Vehicles will be assigned using department seniority as a factor.
-Eligibility does not guarantee assignment of a vehicle.
-The number of vehicles available for this program can be adjusted at any time by the Chief of Police or his designee.

-- 5. An officer may be determined ineligible for a take home vehicle if their accident record reflects a history of preventable accidents attributable to negligence or a disregard for established policy and procedures. - 6.
-A take home vehicle may be re-called for temporary pool car use at anytime by a supervisor regardless of the officer's seniority.
-Officers must be prepared to relinquish their assigned vehicle at any time.
+Seniority eligibility does not guarantee assignment of a vehicle.
+The number of vehicles available for this program can be adjusted at any time by the Chief of Police or his designee. - 5.
+Personnel may be determined ineligible for a take home vehicle if their accident record reflects a history of preventable accidents attributable to negligence or a disregard for established policy and procedures, or for lack of cleanliness/maintenance of their assigned vehicles.